Why 510 Thread Batteries Remain the Standard

 Battery Capacity Explained

 Battery capacity is measured in milliamp-hours (mAh).
-Higher numbers mean more stored energy, which translates to more puffs between charges.
+Higher numbers mean more puffs between charges.
+Simple as that.

 | Capacity | Typical Use Case | Expected Usage |